vietnd69/dst-api-webdocs/docs/game-scripts/core-systems/game-mechanics/cooking/cookbookdata.md

 ---

-*This documentation covers the CookbookData module as of build 676042.
-The cookbook system enables players to track cooking discoveries and build comprehensive recipe knowledge.*
+*This documentation covers the CookbookData module as of build 676312.
+The cookbook system enables players to track cooking discoveries and build comprehensive recipe knowledge with enhanced error recovery.*